artagnon/rhine-ml/README.md

 # Rhine

-Rhine is a dynamically typed Lisp on LLVM JIT, inspired by Clojure featuring variable-length untyped arrays, first-class functions, closures, and macros.
+Rhine is a Clojure-inspired Lisp on LLVM JIT featuring variable-length untyped arrays, first-class functions, closures, and macros.
 While Clojure hides the lower-level details by running atop the JVM, Rhine aims to expose how common Lisp constructs map to hardware.

 ## Building